Collections

 Headshots

-The Headshots series is a close-up on species that have been brought to near-extinction because of hunting and persecution, habitat-loss and/or climate change.
+The Headshots series is a close-up on species that have suffered greatly at the hands of humans, whether that is through hunting and physical persecution, or habitat-loss and climate change.
+This has led to some of the wildlife in this collection nearing dangerously close to extinction.
 While many of the paintings are of whole creatures, there is a particular focus upon their faces.
-This is to convey the individuality of the subjects and to create a sense of interiority that will (hopefully) trigger emotion in my audiences.
-I realised how important it is to shine a spotlight on these beautiful creatures and to spread some awareness.
+This is to convey the individuality of the subjects and to create a sense of intimacy that may trigger emotion in my audiences.
+I realise how important it is to shine a spotlight on these beautiful creatures and to spread some awareness.
 So far, these subjects have included a Lion, a Pangolin (a scaly anteater), an Osprey, a Silverback Mountain Gorilla, a Snow Leopard, a Hawksbill Sea Turtle and an Addax Antelope.

 Eucalyptus and Birch